Fading photo ID cards can be harmful in many ways, and can do a lot more than impact just your corporate image.

-In larger companies, security staff can’t remember every single employee and generally have no way to verify their identification.
-This could have a detrimental effect if an external source gains access to sensitive data or expensive equipment.
+In larger companies, it’s impossible for security staff to remember every single employee.
+There is also generally no way to verify a staff ID card.
+This could have a detrimental effect if an external source uses a faded ID card to gain access to sensitive data or expensive equipment.

 This not only calls for you to question your ID cards but also to question how staff members challenge unknown visitors with no visible ID.

 Even if these visitors are regular, it is imperative to have secure visitor protocols in place along with staff having fully functional, identifiable ID cards.